s172181/mlproject2/project2-2/README.md

 2. np.square(y_true-y_est).sum()/len(y_true) is the mean squared error
 3. In linearegresion scripts: RMSE is the Root Mean Square Error.
 In the report "Data driven prediction models of energy use of appliances in a low-energy house" they use this instead, and looking at the results, is the same as ours in the case of "linearregression_basic"
+4. For neural networks: exercise 8, there are libraries that need to be installed